 Over the last four years more and more locals have chosen to stay away from the town centre on weekends and holidays and have complained about traffic snarls and speeding cars near their homes.
+Tourists park over residents driveways blocking them in.

 Geographically, there is a limit to how much expansion can happen here due to the narrowness of the valley and the steep mountains either side.
+We can’t widen our roads.

 An example of traffic chaos is the problems at the Redwood Forest at Cement Creek, East Warburton: